 Marine Biologist, Texas Parks and Wildlife

 Discovery's Shark Week has a longstanding reputation for abuse of its science experts.
 A top example is that of Jonathan Davis, who answered many general questions about sharks on camera for a show called "Voodoo Shark" (though he didn't know that).
-Near the end of the interview, they suddenly asked him about a mythical monster shark called the Rooken.
+Near the end of the interview, they surprised him with questions about a mythical monster shark called the Rooken.
 He'd never heard of it, and had nothing to say; so they followed up with a question about the possibility of any large sharks at all in the area.
-"Oh yes, sure, there could absolutely be large sharks, maybe even right here in this bayou."
+"I'm not 100% certain that it would happen, but it could happen," he answered.

 Science Friction is a new documentary film that will expose these faux documentaries, and give the scientists a chance to clear the record.
 The film is being crowdfunded right here on this page.

 Skeptoid Media is a 501(c)(3) educational nonprofit, so all crowdfunding donations are fully tax deductible for U.S. taxpayers.